ghksdl6025/pythonblockchainapp/README.md

    for test case
 4. Generate random network with given number of nodes and connection probability for bootstrp
 5. Make event generator to request assigned node to perform as intended in scenario
+6. Use Mongodb to record transactions and activity and export the database in json format

 ## Update history
+2020.05.25

+- Upload how to use mongodb and connect blockchain node with mongodb
+- The generated transactions which pass the validation process will be recorded in mongodb
+- The database is 'blockchaindb' and collection is 'transactions'.
+- After recording transaction in given amount of time, export collection in json formation 'output.json'
+- Since container mongodb has volume in ./mongodb/data, exported file 'output.json' is also there

 2020.04.23